 “Texas Health has multiple diabetes support groups throughout the metroplex,” says Wood, “and there are many social media sites for persons with diabetes to interact with one another.”

 Wood also recommends that persons with diabetes should work on building up the confidence to stick up for themselves and the decisions they make.
-For example, if someone were to comment when you get up to get a second helping of mashed potatoes, it might be helpful to say, “Just like you, sometimes I want a bit extra” or “I’m counting my carbs and I know how this fits into my diet.”
+For example, if someone were to criticize when you get up to get a second helping of mashed potatoes, it might be helpful to say, “Just like you, sometimes I want a bit extra” or “I’m counting my carbs and I know how this fits into my meal plan.”

 Interrupt The Negative Self-Talk